Monica255/Bangkit-Capstone-Project-Redmine/README.md

 # MACHINE-LEARNING

-Machine Learning part in this project is to create an OCR for KTP(Id card)'s verification and automation email to user
+Machine Learning part in this project is to create an OCR for KTP(Id card)'s verification, automation email to user and create REST-API for our model

 ## OCR KTP(Id Card)